GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 ## How can identity providers develop FedCM?

-You need a secure context (HTTPS or localhost) in Chrome to use the Federated Credential Management API.
+You need a secure context (HTTPS or localhost) in Chrome to use the FedCM.

 ### Debug code on Chrome on Android {: #remote-debug-android}